gruns/gitauthors/README.md

-# gitauthors
+# GitAuthors

-Collect and print information about the authors of a git repository.
+A simple tool that prints a useful summary of a repo's authors.